nwn2dev/nwnx4/docker/README.md

 ## How-to

 There is a docker-compose.yml file available in this folder that helps to build and lift your copy.
 You will need to buildthe distribution of the NWNX4 application first.

+NOTE: Make sure the build directory is using --buildtype=release.

 1. Run `meson install --destdir=../dist` from your NWNX4 build directory in a VS 2019 x86 Dev.
 Command Prompt.
 If your destdir is within a dist folder at the root of the